Education Programs

 For Grade Two:

-Students visit six sites relating to Haddam history and government.
-The Thankful Arnold House, Courthouse Green, The Ancient Burial Yard, and Brainerd Academy all reveal pieces of Haddam’s past.
+Students visit four stations relating to Haddam history and government.
+The Thankful Arnold House and Brainerd Academy each reveal pieces of Haddam’s past.
 At the Town Office Building students learn about Haddam’s present.

 For Grade Five: